golang/website/_content/doc/security/policy.md

 upcoming releases, and whether the issues affect the standard library, the toolchain, or both, as well as reserved CVE IDs for each of the fixes.

+For issues that are present in a [major version release candidate](/s/release), we follow the same process, including fixes in the next scheduled release candidate.

 Some examples of past PRIVATE issues include:

 - [#53416](/issue/53416): path/filepath: stack exhaustion in Glob